adityagirish12/MediVault-Unified-Health-Record-Platform-with-AI-Scribing--Product-Development/README.md

 On top of that, MediVault uses **AI-powered scribing** to convert messy, unstructured clinical conversations into clean, structured notes that plug directly into the patient record.

-> TL;DR: One record.
+> One record.
 One timeline.
 Less admin, more care.

 ---